ORNL/curifactory/sphinx/source/getting_started.rst

     quickly view your parameter definitions simply as a collection of attributes.

-parameter sets can then be initialized, passed around, and used within your research code, making it easy to organize and keep track of hyperparameters.
+Parameter sets can then be initialized, passed around, and used within your research code, making it easy to organize and keep track of hyperparameters.

 .. code-block:: ipython3